 Believe it or not, this recipe was created before my own family transitioned to a primarily plant-based lifestyle.
 Shortly after my first son was born, we invited the families from our birthing group to reunite and introduce our babies.
 Among the guests was a vegan mom, and I was determined to provide her with a delicious and nutritious meal she would enjoy!

 As a new nursing mom myself, I wanted to serve easy finger foods for our gathering.
 That's when the idea of meatballs struck me!
-But I had no idea how to substitute for egg in meatball!
+But I had no idea how to substitute for egg in meatballs!
 So I set out to experiment with various beans, veggies, and flours, and after a few attempts, this recipe was born.

 This vegan eggplant meatball recipe was such a hit that we have continued making it over the years, refining it.
 It is now one of our favorite go-to plant-based recipes!